luciamonge/luciamonge.github.io/content.md

 I believe sculpture can be a sort of walking cane; a tool that becomes a physical manifestation of the distance between ourselves and everything around us.
 It represents the space in-between and, at the same time, may transfer touch serving as a conductor for contact.
 {: .en }

 I have been making sculptures that take on the form of speculative/prosthetic/por qué no/what-if tools meant to be used by small groups of people.
-These tools and the accompanying scores are influenced by mycelial thinking and invite to observe and record the thinking and action that emerge from attention to other ways of being.
+These tools and the accompanying scores are influenced by mycelial thinking and invite to observe and record the thinking and action that emerge from attention to other ways of being (to each other).
 {: .en }